cms-sw/cmssw/DQMServices/DQMGUI/README.md

 ### Cache bypass and invalidation

-Archive and samples API endpoints support `notOlderThan` to bypass the cache. `notOlderThan` is UTC timestamp in seconds and can be provided a URL argument.
+Archive and samples API endpoints support `notOlderThan` to bypass the cache. `notOlderThan` is UTC timestamp in seconds and can be provided as a URL argument.
 Cached value will be returned only if it was cached after `notOlderThan`.
 Otherwise, cached value will be invalidated and new value will be fetched.